theduckhorse/CSC1003_A1/README.md

 # CSC1003_A1
 CSC1003 Assignment 1

+Naive Bayes Classifier for Fertility Diagnostic

-1)Installation of GNUPLOT is required to run the program
+1) Installation of GNUPLOT is required to run the program

-2)search for "Edit the system environment variables" in control panel
+2) Search for "Edit the system environment variables" in control panel

-3)click on environment variables
+3) Click on environment variables

-4)under system variables, look for 'path' and click edit
+4) Under system variables, look for 'path' and click edit

-5)add a new environment variable for GNUPLOT (C:\Program Files\gnuplot\bin)
+5) Add a new environment variable for GNUPLOT (C:\Program Files\gnuplot\bin)